HES-XPLAIN/hes-xplain.github.io/docs/documentation/overview.md

     ---

-    Install `dimlpfidex` and get running in minutes.
+    Install `dimlpfidex` and/or `rule-extraction` and get running in minutes.

     [:octicons-arrow-right-24: Installation guide](installation-guide.md)